golang-design/redir/README.md

-redir -s                  run the redir service redir -f ./import.yml     import aliases from a file redir -a alias -l link    allocate new short link if possible redir -l link             allocate a random alias for the given link if possible redir -op fetch -a alias  fetch alias information
+redir -s                  run the redir service redir -f ./import.yml     import aliases from a file redir -a alias -l link    allocate new short link if possible redir -op fetch -a alias  fetch alias information
 ```